diatomzone/diatomzone.github.io/collections/_wikipagesdir/castle-guard/2/marion.md

 she is a mage who is one of the four leaders spearheading the revolution.

+a no-nonsense lone wolf who serves as the rebels' ace assassin (duelist?).

-no-nonsense, trying to kill the king.
+wants to kill the king, but rosenwall stands in her way.

+## relationships

+- king: wants to kill him, his entire court, etc.
+- rosenwall: complicated(?) one-sided antagonism on marion's part{{site.data.foot.t1}}.
+- aldus: knows of them. they've fought in the same battles, but haven't met directly.

 ## history

-born and raised under the king's reign of terror, her (concealed) rage is personal.
+raised during the king's reign of terror and a witness to the people's suffering, marion's (concealed) rage is personal.

-has a complicated(?) one-sided antagonistic relationship with rosenwall (rosenwall doesn't care)

-rosenwall doesn't seem to

-besides the obvious "we are on opposite sides of the civil war" scenario, marion seems to have a personal grudge against rosenwall. what past do they share...? 🤔
+got involved with the revolutionaries at some point and climbed the ranks.

 ## abilities

 highly skilled with telekinesis and fire magic.

+strategic, uses misdirection and the environment to her advantage.

+her strong yet focused offense is less effective against large crowds.

-the rosenwall vs. marion animatic is like one of the earlymiddle fights -- since rosenwall is virtually invincible, marion will be gamebreaking {{site.data.emojis.evil}}
+the rosenwall vs. marion animatic is like one of the earlymiddle fights -- since rosenwall is virtually indestructible, marion will have to be gamebreaking to truly take her on {{site.data.emojis.evil}}

 ## trivia

 - her cloak is purple, which was perhaps unintentionally based on those assassin guys from ranger's apprentice {{site.data.emojis.zenigata}}
+- it's standard practice for good-quality armor, weapons, etc. to be warded against magic (such as telekinesis), lest mages kill owners with their own equipment

+---

+- {{site.data.foot.b1}} rosenwall doesn't care, or perhaps doesn't remember why marion hates her 🤔 or both!